Tyhcass/academicweb/content/publication/_index.md

 ---
-title: Publications
+title: Research
 description: |
-  This is home for my research publications and ongoing projects, each linked with accompanying preprints, replication files, and/or database.
+  This is home for my research and ongoing projects, each linked with accompanying preprints, replication files, and/or database.
 author: "Yuehong Cassandra Tai"
 show_post_thumbnail: false
 thumbnail_left: true # for list-sidebar only